-- a. replace exemption for fewer than five units with less than 3,000 square feet of Gross Floor Area as defined in BMC 23.106.030. - 2.
-Rescind and replace Resolution No. 70,668-N.S. to: - a. remove the in-lieu fee discount applied to projects of 12,000 or fewer residential square feet and include an analysis in the upcoming feasibility study of whether and at what size (based on residential square footage) projects should receive a discount in the level of affordable housing mitigation fees.
-Apply the standard \$45 per square foot fee on projects of between 3,000 and 12,000 residential square feet; and - b. utilize square footage instead of unit numbers in studying likely impacts on smaller projects.
-Expedite the completion of the next feasibility study of the application of in-lieu fees on smaller projects of 3,000 square feet or less (equivalent to four to five units) to determine the level at which in-lieu fees for smaller projects are financially feasible.
+- 1. Revise the Ordinance in Item 13a to replace the proposed exemption for fewer than five units with an exemption for projects with less than 3,000 square feet of Residential Unit Floor Area. - 2.
+Revise the Resolution in Item 13a to: - a. strike the staff-recommended in-lieu fee discount applied to projects of 12,000 or fewer residential square feet and include an analysis in the upcoming feasibility study of whether and at what size (based on residential square footage) projects should receive a discount in the level of affordable housing mitigation fees; - b. apply the standard \$56.25 per square foot fee on projects of between 3,000 and 12,000 residential square feet; and - c. utilize square footage instead of unit numbers in studying likely impacts on smaller projects of 3,000 square feet or less (equivalent to four to five units), in the upcoming feasibility study of the feasibility of applying in-lieu fees to smaller projects.